 Kiyoaki Uchihashi is Senior Executive Managing Director of Japan Lighting Manufactures Association (JLMA).
 He is also a director of Japanese National Committee of CIE.
 He engaged in research and development about the lighting technology in Panasonic for 37 years.

 Bryan Douglas chairs the GLA’s Environment Committee.
-He is Chief Executive Officer of Lighting Council Australia—Australia’s peak body for the lighting industry —and is Chief Executive Officer of SPARC International Lighting Event™ and SPARC Design™.
-Prior to his current role in Lighting Council Australia Bryan worked in peak bodies for the following industries in Australia: defence electronics, consumer electronics, electrical capital equipment, information technology and real estate.
+He is a previous CEO of Lighting Council Australia and has worked in peak bodies for the following industries in Australia: defence electronics, consumer electronics, electrical capital equipment, information technology and real estate.
 Bryan has an honours degree in history from the Australian National University and Chinese language qualifications from the Peoples Republic of China.

 Pekka Hakkarainen, Vice President Lutron Electronics (NEMA)